Cooking Safety: The Average Number of Kitchen Fires More Than Triples on Thanksgiving Day

 - Keep anything that can catch fire away from cooking surfaces.
 This includes paper towels, oven mitts, curtains, wooden and plastic utensils, etc.

-- Watch children closely so they do not come into contact with cooking food or hot stovetops.
-Don't forget that food you have removed from the oven or stovetop is hot, as well as the steam that comes from the oven.
+- Watch children closely so they do not come into contact with cooking food or hot cooktops.
+Don't forget that food you have removed from the oven or cooktop is hot, as well as the steam that comes from the oven.
 Those who have children know how easy it is for curious children to touch a hot surface.
 If you don't have experience with children and expect to have children in your home, take a moment to look around from the view of a child.
 Ask the parents if they see any potential hazards and ask for help to keep an extra eye on those little hands.

 - Turn pan handles toward the back of the stove to prevent someone from bumping the pan and spilling the contents.
 Spilled contents can ignite on hot surfaces, scald the chef, or scald young children and pets who happen to be nearby.
 A hot pot or pan can even melt or ignite certain floor or countertop surfaces depending upon the material and how hot it is.
 Even if nothing catches fire or anyone is scalded, it still causes a big mess that needs to be cleaned up.